goerli/GoethBridge/README.md

 `git clone https://github.com/buger/jsonparser`

 # to get the bridge
-`go get github.com/ChainSafeSystems/multi_directional_bridge`
+`go get github.com/ChainSafeSystems/gobridge`

 # to run
 `go run main.go 3 42`

-  the arguments after `gr main.go` are the IDs of the networks you want to listen on
+  the arguments after `go run main.go` are the IDs of the networks you want to listen on

   the IDs and chain info are in the config.json file